austinmp/multi-kill-clipper/README.md

 ## Planned Features
 * A queue system for clipping more than one multi-kill at a time.
 * Configurable replay settings (fps, resolution, format, etc.).
+* Built in file browser for viewing clips.
+* Tracking of previously clipped multi-kills to prevent duplicate searches.

 If you have any requests of your own, please feel free to submit them.